rulewis/journey-optimizer.en/help/using/assets-essentials.md

 * **[!UICONTROL Delete]** to remove the asset from [!DNL Assets Essentials].
 * **[!UICONTROL Copy]** to copy/paste the asset in another folder.
 * **[!UICONTROL Move]** to move your asset to other folders.

+For more information on how to manage assets, refer to [Adobe Experience Manager Assets Essentials documentation](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/manage-assets.html).

 ## Insert assets in messages {#use-assets}